 Understanding the Risk

 St Barts lies in the hurricane belt, but direct hits are relatively rare.
 The island's small size means a storm typically passes within hours rather than days.
-However, when hurricanes do strike, they can be devastating—as Hurricane Irma demonstrated in 2017.
+However, when hurricanes do strike, they can be devastating.

 Traveling During Hurricane Season